-- · ensuring that sustainability values and principles are embedded into all learning areas - maximising solar energy capacity as per Ergon Energy criteria monitoring power consumption and refining energy saving practices - utilising retractable window awnings to moderate excess sunlight/heat entering the classrooms and to alleviate the use of air conditioning - installing new air conditioning units with temperature indicators in the classroom, library and office areas - · promoting use of our worm farm and composting strategies - conserving water usage watering gardens in accordance with current bore water licence agreement; drinking filtered rainwater; maintaining dual flush toilets - providing ecofriendly toilet paper - enhancing biodiversity ensuring native trees to encourage birdlife; communicating with local council to ensure weed control maintenance - inviting community members to be involved with the maintenance of our school grounds and community hall environment
+- ensuring that sustainability values and principles are embedded into all learning areas - maximising solar energy capacity as per Ergon Energy criteria monitoring power consumption and refining energy saving practices - utilising retractable window awnings to moderate excess sunlight/heat entering the classrooms and to alleviate the use of air conditioning - promoting the use of our worm farm and composting strategies - conserving water usage watering gardens in accordance with current bore water licence agreement; drinking filtered rainwater; maintaining dual flush toilets - enhancing biodiversity ensuring native trees to encourage birdlife; communicating with local council to ensure weed control maintenance - inviting community members to be involved with the maintenance of our school grounds and community hall environment

-Environmental footpr int indicators
+EN VIRONMENTAL FOOTPRINT INDICATORS

 Years Electricity kWh Water kL

-2012-2013 9,474 0

 2013-2014 6,090 0

-2014-2015 7,272 0
+2014-2015 7,272

+2015-2016 10,815

-^{}The consumption data is compiled from sources including ERM, Ergon reports and utilities data entered into OneSchool by each school.
-The data provides an indication of the consumption trend in each of the utility categories which impact on the school's environmental footbrint.
+The consumption data is compiled from sources including ERM, Ergon reports and utilities data entered into OneSchool by each school.
+The data provides an indication of the consumption trend in each of the utility categories which impact on the school's environmental footprint.